Download Insider Trading Policy

 INSIDER TRADING POLICY AND BLACKOUT RESTRICTIONS

-Insider trading – trading in securities on the basis of material, nonpublic information regarding the issuer of the securities in breach of confidentiality or other fiduciary obligations – is illegal.
-Violations of federal securities laws can subject employees and the Company to severe civil and criminal penalties.
-In addition to responding to the federal securities laws, this policy has been adopted to avoid even the appearance of improper conduct on the part of anyone employed or associated with RPM.
+Buying, selling or otherwise trading securities when you have material, nonpublic information (defined below) about the Company or in breach of your confidentiality or other fiduciary obligations (“Insider Trading”) – is illegal.
+Violations of federal securities laws can subject you and RPM to severe civil and criminal penalties.
+In addition to responding to the federal securities laws, this policy has been adopted to avoid even the appearance of improper conduct on the part of RPM or anyone employed or associated with the Company.
 We have worked hard over the years to establish our reputation for integrity and ethical conduct.
 We cannot afford to have it damaged.

 Specific Restrictions on Trading Activities

-• This policy does not apply to mandatory sales of shares of RPM Common Stock by the Company on behalf of participants of certain Company equity compensation plans in order to pay projected tax liabilities of such participants in connection with distributions of RPM Common Stock from such plans if, pursuant to the terms of the applicable grant, the participant has no discretion with respect to the mandatory sale.
+- This policy does not apply to mandatory sales of shares of RPM Common Stock by the Company on behalf of participants of certain Company equity compensation plans in order to pay projected tax liabilities of such participants in connection with distributions of RPM Common Stock from such plans if, pursuant to the terms of the applicable grant, the participant has no discretion with respect to the mandatory sale.

-• This policy does not apply to purchases of RPM Common Stock in the 401(k) plan resulting from the scheduled periodic contribution of money to the plan pursuant to your payroll deduction election.
+- This policy does not apply to purchases of RPM Common Stock in the 401(k) plan resulting from the scheduled periodic contribution of money to the plan pursuant to your payroll deduction election.
 The policy and the trading restrictions contained herein do apply, however, to certain elections you may make under the 401(k) plan, including (a) the initial election to allocate funds to the Company stock fund, (b) an election to increase or decrease the percentage of your periodic contributions that will be allocated to the Company stock fund, (c) an election to make an intra-plan transfer of an existing account balance into or out of the Company stock fund, (d) an election to borrow money against your 401(k) plan account if the loan will result in a liquidation of some or all of your Company stock fund balance, and (e) an election to pre‑pay a plan loan if the pre‑payment will result in the allocation of loan proceeds to the Company stock fund.
 The above-described restrictions on 401(k) plan participants also apply to discretionary transactions in RPM Common Stock or the Company stock funds by participants in the RPM Deferred Compensation Plan.
 Note that with regard to items (d) and (e) above, RPM directors and officers are not permitted to borrow money against their 401(k) plan accounts.

-• This policy does not apply to purchases of RPM Common Stock in the employee stock purchase plan or the purchase of additional shares of RPM Common Stock pursuant to the Dividend Reinvestment Plan (the “DRIP”) resulting from your periodic contribution of money to the plans pursuant to the election you made at the time of your enrollment in the plans.
+- This policy does not apply to scheduled purchases of RPM Common Stock in the employee stock purchase plan or the purchase of additional shares of RPM Common Stock pursuant to the Dividend Reinvestment Plan (the “DRIP”) resulting from your periodic contribution of money to the plans pursuant to the election you made at the time of your enrollment in the plans.
 The policy also does not apply to the purchase of shares resulting from dividends reinvested pursuant to the DRIP.
 The policy does apply to your election to participate in the plans for any enrollment period, optional lump sum contributions not scheduled at the beginning of the applicable enrollment period, and to your sale of RPM Common Stock purchased pursuant to the plans.

 Pre-Clearance Procedures for Members of the Section 16 Group